Xiaobin-Rong/gtcrn_demo/README.md

-# gtcrn_demo
+# TSE-DVAD
-Audio examples of GTCRN
+Audio examples for multi-channel TSE with DVAD.